gocardless/gocardless-pro-ruby-example/README.md

 # GoCardless Flow Demo App

-A simple example app which demonstrates usage of the GoCardless Pro redirect flow to serve hosted payment pages.
+A simple demo of using the GoCardless Pro redirect flow to serve hosted payment pages.

 ## Running Locally